grannycart/by-sound-alone/why-write-a-submarines-story.md

 		* (Can you get to submarines without going through dragons?
 They are too far off course, I think.)
 	* Submarines are the opposite of that.
 They follow a clear set of rules, most of which the audience already knows.
 		* (You can't go too deep, limited air, detect enemies by sound, etc)
-	* Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das boot, were all so good.
+	* Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das Boot, were all so good.
 	* This set me watching all manner of submarine movies, let me tell you they are NOT all good.
 * Most submarine stories belong to a certain kind of post-war nationalistic genre.
 	* They feel dated and smell of naphthalene or camphor.